aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ## 1) Configuring Certificate Manager on AWS

 The first step is setup a certificate on AWS Certificate Manager (ACM), so if you don't have an AWS account create it before following this step.
-It's possible using ACM in:
+It's possible using ACM in: *Elastic Load Balancing,  Amazon CloudFront, Amazon API Gateway, AWS Elastic Beanstalk e AWS CloudFormation*.

-.
-Elastic Load Balancing
-.
-Amazon CloudFront
-.
-Amazon API Gateway
-.
-AWS Elastic Beanstalk
-.
-AWS CloudFormation

 ### 1.1) Requesting a public certificate